dannguyen/journalism-syllabi/README.md

 <a href="https://datasense.withgoogle.com/course">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>Do you work with surveys, demographic information, evaluation data, test scores or observation data?
+        Do you work with surveys, demographic information, evaluation data, test scores or observation data?
 What questions are you looking to answer, and what story are you trying to tell with your data?
-This self-paced, online course is intended for anyone who wants to learn more about how to structure, v...</em></p>
+This self-paced, online course is intended for anyone who wants to learn more about how to structure, v
+        </small></p>

         <p>Instructors: Amit Deutsch, Joe Hellerstein</p>
     </td>
     <td>
-        Google
+        <small>Google</small>
     </td>
   </tr>